Conditions We Treat

 - the iris

 Together, these three regions of the eye are called the “uvea.”
 The choroid is the layer in which most eye melanomas arise.
 The choroid sits between the retina (nerve layer that is light sensitive in the back of the eye) and the sclera (white outer layer of the eye).

 Proton therapy, which is a kind of particle radiation therapy, is considered the “gold standard of care” for ocular melanomas, the most common primary malignant adult cancer of the eye, as well as for other ocular tumors.
-UCSF is one of only two long-standing major proton ocular centers in the United States with a dedicated program and beam-line for such rare diseases of the eye.
+UCSF is one of only two long-standing major proton ocular centers in the United States with a dedicated beam-line for such rare diseases of the eye, treating patients since the 1970s.
 Patients often travel from outside of California or from outside of the USA to receive care at UCSF.

-For more information on appropriate alternatives for melanomas or other malignant or benign eye tumor treatments or to schedule an appointment, please contact us by phone at (415) 353-9895 or by email at [email protected]
+For further information on malignant and benign ocular tumors, please contact us by phone at (415) 353-9807 or by email at OcularRadOncNP@ucsf.edu